ShinhwanKang/BeGin/docs/000/tutorial.rst

 To run the experiment, trainer object in BeGin requires a learnable model, a CL scenraio, a proper loss function to train the model, a function to generate optimizer and scheduler, and the other auxilary arguments to customize the trainer.
 After creating the object, users can start the experiment by calling the member function :func:`results` of the trainer object.

+In BeGin, at the end of each task, the trainer measures the performance of all tasks.
+When the procedure is completed, the trainer returns the evaluation results, which is in the form of a matrix.
+In the matrix, the (i,j)-th entry contains the performance evaluated using the test data of task j when the training of task i has just ended.
+In addition, BeGin supports the following final evaluation metrics designed for continual learning:

+- Average Performance (AP): Average performance on all tasks after learning all tasks.
+- Average Forgetting (AF): Average forgetting on all tasks.
+We measure the forgetting on task i by the difference between the performance on task i after learning all  tasks and the performance on task i right after learning task i
+- Forward Transfer (FWT) : Average forward transfer on tasks.
+We measure the forward transfer on task i by the difference between the performance on task i after learning task (i-1) and the performance of initialized model on task i.
+- Intransigence (INT): Average intransigence on all tasks.
+We measure the intransigence on task i by the difference between the performances of the Joint model and the the target mode on task i after learning task i.
+BeGin provides this metric only if :func:`full_mode`, which simultaneously runs the bare model and the joint model, is enabled.